SocksTheWolf/AntiScamBot/SECURITY.md

 Maintainers will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 Report security bugs in third-party modules to the person or team maintaining the module.
-You can also report a vulnerability through [this contact form](https://socksthewolf.com/contact) by selecting the "Github" option on the form.
+You can also report a vulnerability through [this contact form](https://socksthewolf.com/contact) and mentioning it's related to this repository in your message.